davide97g/ml-es6-modules/README.md

 ![GitHub package.json version](https://img.shields.io/github/package-json/v/davide97g/ml-es6-modules.svg)

 # ml-es6-modules

 ## Machine learning as ES6 modules

 Browser-ready machine learning algorithms as ES6 modules.

+> ## `Warning`:
+>
+> These modules are created to be used in a browser with the ES6 syntax.
+If you want to just use the modules in a node environment you have to do the following steps:
+>
+> - convert `import` to `require` notation
+> - convert `export` to `module.exports` notation

 ## Demo

 A live demo is available [here](https://davide97g.github.io/ml-es6-modules/).

+# Documentation

+Documentation can be found [here](https://davide97g.github.io/ml-es6-modules/docs/index.html).

 ## ES6 modules